RomanovBogdan/leetcode_SQL/README.md

 ## Solutions

-This repository is a storage of all SQL and Python tasks from Leetcode done by me for fun.
+This repository is a storage of mostly SQL, for now, tasks from Leetcode done by me for fun.
 Kudos to @dimaglushkov for the parsing tool.

 |Problem|Difficulty|Solution|